 Many organizations are planning on expanding their leadership scope by teaching their leaders coaching skills.
 Explain how coaching skills are now considered essential competencies for managers, so those who want to move up in the organization must learn how to be coaches.

 After you’ve presented the idea to everyone, you will run into resistance from some individuals.
 These are the people who need to see the personal case for coaching.
 No amount of coercion will make a reluctant manager adopt coaching as a management style.

 You’ll get poor performance from managers who see it as a burden because they don’t see its value.
 You can present the case that learning how to coach people will eventually reduce their workload because it will raise the performance level of their subordinates.
+If they’re still reluctant, you can hire an executive coach to help them become better coaches themselves and to understand why this managerial style is superior.
 Talk about how the company sees this as the best way to manage the organization going forward, and those who don’t keep up may not remain with the organization while those who complete coaching training will see their career prospects improve.